PreschoolKindergartenFirst Grade

 • Building furniture: “This instruction manual is confusing.
 I’m feeling a little frustrated, but I’m going to take a deep breath and try looking at the picture again.”

-When you model this behavior, you show your child that it’s normal and okay for things to be hard.
-You demonstrate that frustration is a manageable emotion, not a stop sign.
-This is one of the most important parent resources for kindergarten and life-showing them how to handle imperfection with grace and resilience.
+When you model this behavior, you help your child understand that it’s normal for things to be hard.
+You show that frustration is a feeling you can handle, not a stop sign.
+This is one of the most important parent resources for kindergarten and life, because it teaches children how to meet imperfection with grace and resilience.
+And if you’re preparing for the emotional side of the transition, you may also want First Day of School Jitters: A Parent's Guide to Preparing Your Child (and Yourself).

-Building a growth mindset isn't an overnight fix; it's a continuous conversation.
-It’s about creating a home environment where your child feels safe to take risks, knowing that your love and support are based on who they are, not what they achieve.
-By using the power of “yet,” praising the process, and modeling resilience yourself, you’re giving them the tools they need to become confident, brave, and lifelong learners.
+Building a growth mindset isn’t an overnight fix, it’s an ongoing conversation.
+It’s about creating a home where your child feels safe to take risks, knowing your love and support are based on who they are, not what they achieve.
+When you use the power of “yet,” praise the process, and model resilience, you’re giving your child the tools they need to become confident, brave, and lifelong learners.
 And you’re doing an amazing job.

 Frequently asked questions